Lee Canyon expansion clears hurdle, but further challenges likely

 Jim Seely, marketing director for the ski area 50 miles northwest of the Strip, released a statement praising the decision: “We are pleased the U.S. Forest Service has been so diligent in working through the process of balancing the care of a sensitive environment with the creation of additional summer and winter recreation opportunities for the community.”

+After the Carpenter 1 fire destroyed much of its habitat, the butterfly’s remaining home in the Lee Canyon ski area was given protected status in 2015.

-Patrick Donnelly, Nevada director for the environmental nonprofit Center for Biological Diversity, said his organization will file a formal objection and fight the proposal in federal court court if needed to protect the butterflies.
+Patrick Donnelly, Nevada director for the environmental nonprofit Center for Biological Diversity, said it will file a formal objection and fight the proposal in federal court if needed to protect the butterfly.

 Donnelly said the butterfly relies on several flower species that only grow on Mount Charleston.
 Introducing trails and additional foot traffic during the summer, when the insects are most active, may doom a species already impacted by climate change, he said.